MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 To test the selection, enter preview mode and grab the object.
 Observe how the avatar chances its pose.
 Press the action button and observe the secondary animation.

 ### Scripted Grip Pose
-Scripted animations allow for more control over the behavior of non-VR player avatar poses.
+Scripted animations allow for more control over the behavior of Mobile/Web player avatar poses.
 You can set the pose the avatar is using with respect to a held item (the **grip pose**):

 ```ts
 // Player